JLefortBesnard/science_paper_sum/README.md

 This option will save the Dataframe into the Excel document.

-Feel free to improve this script (pull request) or to email me if you have any question
+Feel free to improve this script (pull request), to fork the repository or to email me if you have any question